csexton/jekyll.vim/README.markdown

     let g:jekyll_path = "/path/to/jekyll/blog"

+The default post suffix is "markdown".
+You can override this if you like:

+    let g:jekyll_post_suffix = "textile"

 You may also want to ad a few mappings to stream line the behavior:

     map <Leader>jn  :JekyllPost<CR>